A wide shot of a ceramics studio, featuring students working with pottery wheels and other tools.

 Personal Statement

-Simon Anderson is a British-born-and-educated cultural historian whose art-school exposure to fluxus helped to mold a diverse career.
-In 1988 he gained a Ph.D from the Royal College of Art in London, writing a dissertation that tracked and probed an idea of fluxus from discovery and inception to record and history, in the Tate Gallery Archive.
-He has worked at the School of the Art Institute of Chicago since 1993, teaching a range of seminars and lecture classes on twentieth-century art and anti-art.
-He has in the past served as co-chair of the Faculty Senate; the Chair of the department of Art history, theory and criticism; and Divisional Head of Academic Programs.
-In addition to organizing exhibitions, designing, and producing publications, he has written exhibition commentaries, magazine criticism, and book chapters on Fluxus, Mail-art, expanded poetry, the Situationist International, and conceptual photography.
-He has lectured widely, and has acted as a gallery dealer in, private consultant on, and public speaker about the experimental arts and artifacts of the nineteen-sixties and ‘seventies.
-Long an advocate of performance as a way of knowing, he continues to observe, arrange and perform events and concerts in a Fluxus mode.
+Simon Anderson is a British-born and -educated cultural historian whose art school exposure to fluxus helped to shape a career.
+He gained a Ph.D from the Royal College of Art in London, writing on two years of full-time research in the Fluxshoe/Beau Geste Press collection held by the Tate Gallery Archive.
+He has worked at SAIC since 1993, serving in a number of roles but mostly teaching a range of seminars and lecture classes on twentieth-century art and anti-art.
+In addition to organizing exhibitions and conducting concerts; designing, and producing publications; conceiving and collaborating on inter-institutional classes, he has written exhibition commentaries, magazine criticism, and book chapters on Fluxus, Mail-art, expanded poetry, the Situationist International, and conceptual photography.
+He has lectured widely, and has acted as a gallery dealer in, private consultant on, and public speaker about the experimental arts and artifacts of the 1960s, 70s & 80s.
+Long an advocate of performance as a way of knowing, he continues to analyze, to observe, arrange and perform events, concerts–and life amid the trees–in a Fluxus mode.

 Recent Thesis Advisees